Samantha Cima

 Research design, data collection, and data processing strategies used by sociologists.
 Topics include research values and ethics, reliability and validity, experimentation, survey research techniques, historical methods, field research, and content analysis.
 Prerequisite: SOC 210 or consent of instructor.

-SOC 420 - Topics in Criminal Justice
+SOC 327 - Criminal Justice Administration in Canada

 Browse more courses taught by Samantha Cima